mobilerast/ssr-generator/readme.md

-SSR Generator is able to save your website as a rendered HTML.
+SSR Generator is able to save your SPA as a rendered HTML.
 SSR For Angular, React.js, Vue.js.

 The purpose of this development making your Single Page App more SEO-friendly and more indexable by Search engines.